TheOdinProject/curriculum/foundations/installations/installing_node.md

 ### Introduction

-Node is a JavaScript runtime environment that allows you to run JavaScript outside of your web browser, which means that now you can run JavaScript code in the backend (server) also.
-Some tools are required for you to use Node in your system.
+Node is a JavaScript runtime environment that allows you to run JavaScript outside of your web browser, this means that you can code the server side of your application in JavaScript.To get started, there are some required tools we need before we can install Node on your system.
 We're going to install it using `nvm` (Node Version Manager), because it makes it easy to change node versions and upgrade node.
 There is another tool called `npm` (Node Package Manager) that you will use later to install the various libraries and tools used in javascript environment.
 It can be easy to confuse these two so read carefully!

 Node is also very easy to install using nvm, so this should go quickly :)

-# Installation in Linux
+# Installation on Linux

 ### Step 0: Prerequisites
 To install NVM properly, you'll need `curl`.
 Simply run the command below: